 Ever wonder why you were able to get away with wine, pizza and chocolate on one day but not another?
 Has your doctor told you that those foods cannot be triggers because a real trigger would predictably result in a migraine attack each time?
 Maybe you took foods off of your “suspicious list” as your attacks are not consistent.
 Understanding the Bucket Theory is critically important to understanding the role of food triggers and how they relate to some of the other known migraine triggers like stress, sleep, hormones, lighting, noise, scents and hydration.
 Read more about it in this short but sweet blog on The Bucket Theory.
 In light of all the factors involved in reaching the migraine threshold, how can a study be designed to allow for that?
 Answer- it can’t.

-What about migraine-oriented diets that aren’t based on triggers?
+What about migraine diets that aren’t based on triggers?

 The research is thin in this area with the exception of the ketogenic diet.
 At the time of the writing of this article, there are no good studies supporting diet changes that have helped many control their migraine attacks such as eating gluten-free, dairy-free, whole-foods or grain and sugar-free.
 Should you cross these diets off your list of things to try?
 Heck no. It often takes a while to figure out diet and migraine.

 So, what to do given this lack of science to tout?